 I’ve been working on expanding the telehealth portion of my business for a number of years and as of 2020, I am 100% online.
 To date, I have worked with clients in 19 countries on 4 continents including both US ex-pats and natural citizens.

 U.S.-based clients not residing in Texas, Florida, New Mexico or Colorado will need to work with me in more of a coaching or consultant capacity until licensure laws among the states catch up with technology.
 As a coach or consultant, I am a little more collaborative and directive than in a traditional counseling role.
-Our work will be less directed by diagnosis of a mental health issue and more about what you want to see different in your life.
+Our work will be less directed by a diagnosis of a mental health issue and more about what you want to see different in your life.
 The difference is subtle but it keeps things within the current rules.

 Outside of the U.S., regulations are much more flexible.
-I’ll need to know which country you are in to verify the rules but it is often the case that working with a U.S. based counselor will be permitted.
-To date I have worked with clients in the U.S., Canada, England, Germany, Netherlands, Ireland, Nigeria, Namibia, United Arab Emirates, Turkey, Moldova, Romania, South Korea, Singapore, Vietnam, Mexico, India, Trinidad and Guatemala.
+I’ll need to know which country you are in to verify the rules but it is often the case that working with a U.S.-based counselor will be permitted.
+To date, I have worked with clients in the U.S., Canada, England, Germany, Netherlands, Ireland, Nigeria, Namibia, United Arab Emirates, Turkey, Moldova, Romania, South Korea, Singapore, Vietnam, Mexico, India, Trinidad and Guatemala.

 How Does Distance Counseling Work?

 Simple, just contact me here and I’ll be happy to answer any questions and schedule a time to talk.
 I utilize Google Meet which in the U.S. is considered HIPAA compliant for both voice and video.
 Internet speed is a big factor in this decision in choosing between voice and video.
 Frozen screens due to poor internet connection are not ideal.